Alcoholic UK

 •Detoxification and medically-assisted withdrawal: The first step to overcoming alcohol addiction is safely detoxing from alcohol with medical supervision.
 We can refer you to licensed detox and withdrawal management services across the UK.

 •Inpatient and outpatient rehabilitation: Rehab programs offer intensive therapy, support groups, life skills training, and aftercare planning to help you establish sobriety and prevent relapse.
+Specialty addiction treatment facilities have adapted to provide substance use disorder treatment through both traditional in-person methods and telehealth options, ensuring comprehensive care.

 •Counselling and therapy: Options include cognitive behavioral therapy, motivational interviewing, family counselling, and trauma therapy.
 Counselling can be provided in-person, via telehealth, or over the phone.